lldre/conti_blog/README.md

 Decrypting this stage is as simple as breaking on the `call esi` instruction after decrypting the payload.

 ## Stage 2 <a name="stage2"></a>
-Open the unpacked and dumped region in ida and let's start looking for things that will let us identify an infected system.
+Open the unpacked and dumped region in IDA and let's start looking for things that will let us identify an infected system.

 ### Imports <a name="imports"></a>
 As the code we're looking at was decrypted from a blob and loaded into an already running process, the windows loader hasn't been triggered to insert the addresses of any imported functions.
 Knowing this, the malware needs to fix the imports themselves dynamically.
 One common method that also adds a layer of obfuscation is through the use of API name hashes.

-In the very first function that gets called inside of the unpacked code we can already see a pattern that could indicate that api hashing is used to locate system functions:
+In the very first function that gets called inside of the unpacked code we can already see a pattern that could indicate that API hashing is used to locate system functions:

 ![6b94ae99c1398d90235a089b6757a862.png](./_resources/a0a3c1e166c14e1facc7db1d2be8d767.png)